 It's a popular book, no doubt.
 Published by Thomas Nelson originally in 2004, Jesus Calling has sold over 15 million copies.
 Written by Sarah Young, the devotional captures the words of Jesus Himself as Sarah Young heard them and wrote them down.

 It's a monumental claim, and one that Sarah Young makes absolutely clear.
-Recently, at my home church, we discussed the problems with this book.
-True to form for most works that have questionable and even heretical teaching, Jesus Calling has some admirable qualities to it, and it has no doubt inspired the walks of many well-meaning Christians who love Jesus and desire truth.
+Some years ago, at my home church, we discussed the problems with this book.
+True to form for most works that have deeply problematic theology, Jesus Calling has some admirable qualities to it, and it has no doubt inspired the walks of many well-meaning Christians who love Jesus and desire truth.
 The problem with this book is mostly found in the Introduction, a clever place to tuck away some unsettling details since very few people read the Introduction to most books, much less a daily devotional.
 Outlined below are the issues that were unpacked.

 A Spokesperson for God